• Skip to primary navigation

 Mixing Everything Together

-How Long Avocado Potato Salad Lasts
+Does Avocado Potato Salad Store?

 Because avocados turn brown when they are exposed to oxygen, it is best to eat the potato salad as soon as possible.
+I do not recommend storing this dish.

 Although it tastes best fresh, it is completely safe to eat the next day; it might just taste a little more bitter.
 Store the potato salad in an airtight container to expose the avocado to as little oxygen as possible!

-Vegan Potato Salad with avocado
+Avocado Potato Salad

 A healthy, plant-based alternative to traditional potato salad!

-Prep Time 10 mins
+Prep Time 10 minutes

-Cook Time 30 mins
+Cook Time 30 minutes

 Course Side Dish